parmentelat/apssh/README.md

 [sudo] pip3 install apssh
 ```

-# Features
+# 2 major modes : well-known commands, or local script

 ## Usual mode

-* The usual way to run a command that is already present on the remote systems, is to do e.g. this (we'll see the `-t` option right away)
+* The usual way to run a command that is **already present on the remote systems**, is to do e.g. this (we'll see the `-t` option right away)

 ```
 apssh -t host1 -t host2 hostname